eXpl0it3r/libnoise/README.md

 Licensing
 ---------

 The library is under the GNU Lesser General Public License (LGPL).
-For more details see the COPYING file.
+For more details see the [COPYING.txt](https://github.com/eXpl0it3r/libnoise/blob/master/COPYING.txt) file.

 ------------------------------------------------------------------------